-- (d) ensure that the Board of Directors and the Board of Statutory Auditors are regularly informed of the most significant events that have occurred and, at least on a quarterly basis, also of the general performance of the Company and the Group; - (e) follow the general initiatives for the promotion of the Company's image in Italy and abroad, in accordance with the programmes approved by the collective bodies and in agreement with the Chief Executive Officer; - (f) follow the legal issues of interest to the Company and ensure that the Board of Directors is kept up to date with the new laws and regulations of the sector in question; - (g) promote the participation of the Directors and Statutory Auditors, in the most appropriate forms, in initiatives aimed at providing them with greater knowledge of the sector in which the Company operates, of the principles of correct risk management, of the regulatory and self-regulatory framework of reference and of company dynamics; - (h) support the Chief Executive Officer in defining and presenting the CEO's proposals to the Board of Directors regarding the strategic, industrial and financial plans, including long-term plans, of the Company and the Group; - (i) perform the functions assigned to the chair of the Board of Directors by the Corporate Governance Code; - (j) follow the economic and financial performance of the Company; - (k) on behalf of the Board of Directors, dialogue with the Group internal audit function and with the Risk, Control and Corporate Governance Committee in order to examine the work plan prepared by the Group internal audit function and supervise the activities of that function; - with regard to market disclosure, support the Chief Executive Officer in defining the communication activities to the authorities competent for market control; - support the Chief Executive Officer in the elaboration of market communication and investor targeting strategies, as well as in the definition of contact plans with strategic investors; - supervise the progress of corporate affairs and the correct implementation of the resolutions of the collective bodies; - (o) implement the resolutions of the competent collective bodies, represent the Company in the ordinary and extraordinary Meetings of the companies, entities and bodies in which the Company participates, with the power to grant special powers of attorney to the Company's employees for the exercise of said powers;
+- (c) ensure adequate information flows between the Board of Directors, the executive committee, if any, and on the matters falling within its competence according to regulations, and the Committees, guaranteeing the consistency of the decisions of the Company's collective bodies.
+In particular, the Chairperson must guarantee the information on the basis of which resolutions are taken and, in general, the powers to manage, direct and control the Company's activities are exercised by the Board of Directors and the executive committee, if any, and on the matters falling within its competence according to regulations; - (d) ensure that the Board of Directors and the Board of Statutory Auditors are regularly informed of the most significant events that have occurred and, at least on a quarterly basis, also of the general performance of the Company and the Group; - (e) follow the general initiatives for the promotion of the Company's image in Italy and abroad, in accordance with the programmes approved by the collective bodies and in agreement with the Chief Executive Officer; - (f) follow the legal issues of interest to the Company and ensure that the Board of Directors is kept up to date with the new laws and regulations of the sector in question; - (g) promote the participation of the Directors and Statutory Auditors, in the most appropriate forms, in initiatives aimed at providing them with greater knowledge of the sector in which the Company operates, of the principles of correct risk management, of the regulatory and self-regulatory framework of reference and of company dynamics; - (h) support the Chief Executive Officer in defining and presenting the CEO's proposals to the Board of Directors regarding the strategic, industrial and financial plans, including long-term plans, of the Company and the Group; - (i) perform the functions assigned to the chair of the Board of Directors by the Corporate Governance Code; - (j) follow the economic and financial performance of the Company; - (k) on behalf of the Board of Directors, dialogue with the Group internal audit function and with the Risk, Control and Corporate Governance Committee in order to examine the work plan prepared by the Group internal audit function and supervise the activities of that function;

+(I) with regard to market disclosure, support the Chief Executive Officer in defining the communication activities to the authorities competent for market control;

-- (p) in agreement with the Chief Executive Officer, take care of the Company's relations with national and foreign Authorities, entities and bodies, including those of a supranational nature, and manage the related communication; - stipulate consultancy, intellectual work or professional service contracts lasting no more than twelve months and involving payment of amounts not exceeding Euro 300,000 per individual contract; - (r) grant and revoke special proxies or powers of attorney to employees of the Company for individual acts within the scope of the powers conferred on him/her.
+- (m) support the Chief Executive Officer in the elaboration of market communication and investor targeting strategies, as well as in the definition of contact plans with strategic investors; - (n) supervise the progress of corporate affairs and the correct implementation of the resolutions of the collective bodies; - (o) implement the resolutions of the competent collective bodies, represent the Company in the ordinary and extraordinary Meetings of the companies, entities and bodies in which the Company participates, with the power to grant special powers of attorney to the Company's employees for the exercise of said powers; - (p) in agreement with the Chief Executive Officer, take care of the Company's relations with national and foreign Authorities, entities and bodies, including those of a supranational nature, and manage the related communication; - (q) stipulate consultancy, intellectual work or professional service contracts lasting no more than twelve months and involving payment of amounts not exceeding Euro 300,000 per individual contract; - (r) grant and revoke special proxies or powers of attorney to employees of the Company for individual acts within the scope of the powers conferred on him/her.